India in talks with Myanmar, Bangladesh to deport 40,000 Rohingya

 Tens of thousands of Rohingya have fled persecution in Buddhist-majority Myanmar to neighbouring Bangladesh since the early 1990s, with some of them then crossing over a porous border into Hindu-majority India.

-New Delhi says only around 14,000 of the Rohingya living in India are registered with the UN refugee agency, making the rest illegal and liable to be sent back.
+New Delhi says only around 14,000 of the Rohingya living in India are registered with the United Nations refugee agency, making the rest illegal and liable to be sent back.
 India is not a signatory to UN conventions on refugees and no national law covers it.

 "More clarity will emerge at an appropriate time."